microsoft/azuredevopslabs/labs/azuredevops/advancedsecurity/readme.md

 ### Task 6: Protection of Repositories (Stop the Leak)
 Once a credential touches the repo, it's too late.
 Hackers might have already exploited it.
 The only way forward is to eliminate these leaks permanently and to find all the places they're actually being used in production.

+    > **NOTE**
->**Note:** Good news, GHAzDO focuses on preventing this in the first place.
+    Good news, GHAzDO focuses on preventing this in the first place.
 Bad news, these need to be manually fixed.
 There isn't an Easy Button.

 ## Push Protection